CraneSoftwrights/board-baseball/English/README.md

 | [<img alt="" src="../shared/x-1-6.png" style="height:35px"/>](X-PLAYS.md#1-6-) |  | [<img alt="" src="../shared/x-3-4.png" style="height:35px"/>](X-PLAYS.md#3-4-) |  | [<img alt="" src="../shared/x-5-6.png" style="height:35px"/>](X-PLAYS.md#5-6-) |
 | [<img alt="" src="../shared/x-2-2.png" style="height:35px"/>](X-PLAYS.md#2-2-) |  | [<img alt="" src="../shared/x-3-5.png" style="height:35px"/>](X-PLAYS.md#3-5-) |  | [<img alt="" src="../shared/x-6-6.png" style="height:35px"/>](X-PLAYS.md#6-6-) |

-- the batter and runners move according to the play rolled

 <img src="../shared/step-4.png" height="30px"/>

-- when there are base runners or the game is being scored, the batter rolls three dice (two dice of one colour for the batter and one die of a different colour for the base runners) to determine how the pitch is put in play and the impact of the play on the runners, thus guiding how the play is scored
+- when there are base runners or the game is being scored, the batter rolls three dice (two dice of one colour for the batter and one die of a different colour for the base runners) to determine as above how the pitch is put in play and the impact of the play on the runners, thus guiding how the play is scored

 ## Physical box assembly